-Question: I have a serious medical problem that means I cannot be vaccinated, does that mean I have to accept having no social life in France for the foreseeable future?
+Question: I have a serious medical problem that means I cannot be vaccinated, does that mean I have to accept having a severely restricted lifestyle in France for the foreseeable future?

-The French government has been clear that one of the intentions of the health passport is to push people into getting the vaccine, and therefore life is set to get more complicated for the unvaccinated.
+The French government has been clear since it introduced the health passport that one of the goals is to push people into getting the vaccine, by making life more complicated for the unvaccinated.

-The general principle of the health pass is that activities like working (with the exception of certain professions) and commuting do not need a health pass, but for anything fun like getting dinner and drinks with friends, going to the theatre or cinema or getting a train to another part of France the passport is required.
+The general principle is that activities like working (with the exception of certain professions), commuting or visiting shops do not need a health or vaccine pass, but for anything fun like getting dinner and drinks with friends, going to the theatre or cinema or getting a train to another part of France, the pass is required.

 But what about those who might want to be vaccinated but cannot for medical reasons?

-The Decree that enshrined the health passport into law does contain provision for those who cannot be vaccinated.
+The Decree that enshrined the health passport into law back in the summer does contain provision for those who cannot be vaccinated.

 It is possible to obtain a certificate from your doctor declaring your status as unvaccinated for medical reasons – but only if you fit one of the conditions outlined in the decree.